vieirin/goal-controller/packages/lib/src/sleecTemplateEngine/README.md

     RuleT1_3 when ... then ... unless ... then ...
     RuleT1_Obstacle when ... then not ...
 rule_end

+purpose_start
+    P1 when ContextEvent and Condition then Event purpose_end
 ```

 ## Key Functions